 The more words you put on your resume, the less the hiring manager is actually going to read.
-It’s ironic but that’s the reality.
+It’s counter-intuitive but that’s the reality.

 So what can you put on a resume to grab the attention of recruiters, HR staff, and hiring managers?
 Numbers.

-You should strategically use numbers to catch the hiring manger’s attention, and there are quite a few types of numbers that you can use.
+You should strategically use numbers to catch the hiring manager’s attention, and there are quite a few types of numbers that you can use.

-You should specify what the goal or department average was in terms of a specific number figure, and then include your performance so that it can be compared to the average.
+You should specify what the goal or department average was, and then include your performance so that it can be compared to the average.

 A paragraph talking about how you’re an above-average performer is going to get skipped over by a lot of hiring managers, but a quick bullet point with measurable performance metrics will almost always be read closely.

 You can put specific statistics on your resume in terms of company/group performance.
 If your group exceeded its goals, you can take credit for that on your resume, too!

 See below for two examples that would help your resume grab the hiring manager’s attention.
 These examples are for a salesperson.
 You can adjust them depending on your field.

 Thinking in terms of dollar amounts will provide you with another great way to find specific numbers to put on your resume.

 You can list your contributions in terms of dollar figures, instead of using a percentage like in the example above.